 There is no complexity of game mechanics, different strategies cannot evolve, a debate cannot spur, and the game cannot develop a community or a cult of followers.

 - The better player always wins.

 Although the above is still true, it’s a bit different here – player skill can change over time.
 With a lot of skill involved in this board game, the players have an opportunity to learn, adapt and develop different strategies.
 Most popular board games (namely chess) of this type have a huge following and dedicated communities (tens or hundreds of years old!) with a ton of studies, books, and articles produced.

 Therefore, even if the better player still wins, the lesser player has all the chance (and motivation) in the world to get better and get him next time.
 But it would still be hard to beat Gari Kasparov. 🙂

 The best of both worlds

-We’ll have a look at another example here: a board game with mediocre skill and mediocre luck factor involved – let’s pick a simple mainstream board game, like Camel Up.
+We’ll have a look at another example here: a board game with mediocre skill and mediocre luck factor involved – let’s pick a simple mainstream board game, such as Camel Up.
 It has just enough skill involved to keep players engaged and to think about their actions (they must consider the odds when betting) and just enough luck that it keeps the excitement high.